katiekeegan/website/content/authors/admin/_index.md

 highlight_name: false
 ---

-Hello!
+Hi!

-I am a third-year undergraduate interested in machine learning and computational data analysis.
+I am a fourth-year undergraduate interested in applied math and computational data analysis.

-I plan on applying to PhD programs in Fall 2021.
+I will be graduating in May 2022.